steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

             Use Index page as a template for the Project page.
                 Each user model is hosted in a tile.

-    Create
+    Create Model3d
         Why is the FormFile binding lost?
             The focus has to leave the input field.

-    Projects
-        Project DropDowwn Control
-            Should the Menu label link to the active project?
-                This requires using the dropdown arrow to activate the menu.

     Create Project
         How should a new project be created?
             Projects/Create is the baseline View.

     Convert Mesh to OBJ default to support download of generated Mesh.